A civic-technology company building the infrastructure citizens deserve.

 The problems on this page won't be fixed by a single app.
 Dark money, failed audits, rubber-stamp surveillance, and industrial-scale lobbying are the product of decades of accumulated opacity.
 They'll take decades of sustained effort to unwind.

-Civlio is our opening move: an honest attempt to make the legislative record legible, the money traceable, and civic participation a daily habit rather than a quadrennial event.
+Civly is our opening move: an honest attempt to make the legislative record legible, the votes traceable, and civic participation a habit rather than a quadrennial event.

-It's built for taxpayers, students, and journalists who want to know what their government is actually doing, not what the press release says it's doing.
+Built for taxpayers, students, and journalists who want to know what their government is actually doing — not what the press release says.
 A live beta opens later this year to early contributors and advisors.

 The republic belongs to those who show up.
 Our job is to lower the cost of showing up.